Wavestorm Surfboards: 3 Reasons for the Tempest

 When the waves are good I typically prefer riding a shortboard, but I have taken the Wavestorm out a few times in bigger surf and really had a lot of fun.
 The board is fast and maneuverable enough to pull off steep drop-ins and long rides.

 Here is a picture of a Chase Carlson shredding on one.
 Beware of course that Wavestorm’s still fall under the foam board category that may bring with it a particular notoriety at better surf spots as they are often synonymous with beginners (even though just about every surfing household has added a Wavestorm to their quiver in the past year).
-Most importantly, in ankle to knee high surf, when you are not sure you even want to paddle out, the Wavestorm provides a solution.
-You can seriously catch anything on the board it floats like a champ and almost every size of wave will push it.
-If you are just looking for a fun activity during junk surf, there are few better options.

 Now considering these three reasons, whether or not you feel the Wavestorm a curse or a blessing towards ocean aquatics, it seems like the storm will continue to rage.